Why This Matters

 Monopolistic Competition

-• Some pricing power exists because loyal customers won't switch over small price differences, but close substitutes cap how much firms can charge
+- Some pricing power exists because loyal customers won't switch over small price differences.
+But close substitutes cap how much any firm can charge.
+Your favorite pizza place can charge a dollar or two more than competitors, but not ten.

-Compare: Perfect Competition vs. Monopolistic Competition—both feature many firms and zero long-run profits, but the path differs.
-Perfect competition achieves this through identical products and price-taking; monopolistic competition gets there through entry that erodes differentiation advantages.
+Compare: Perfect Competition vs. Monopolistic Competition: Both feature many firms and zero long-run profits, but the path differs.
+Perfect competition achieves this through identical products and price-taking.
+Monopolistic competition gets there through entry that erodes differentiation advantages.
 The key distinction is product homogeneity versus differentiation.
+Perfect competition is both allocatively efficient (P=MC) and productively efficient (production at minimum ATC), while monopolistic competition achieves neither (P>MC and production above minimum ATC in equilibrium), resulting in some deadweight loss.

 Buyer-Side Market Power